 To add the Robotics Library repository to your system, execute the following commands in your terminal.

-You can then install RL by a terminal command or by using your favorite package manager, e.g., the Ubuntu Software Center, Synaptic, or similar applications.
+You can then install RL's runtime files, some demo applications and example models with a terminal command or by using your favorite package manager, e.g., the Ubuntu Software Center, Synaptic, or similar applications.

 If you want to develop software using the Robotics Library, you should install the development files.

 Additional packages including extra applications, API documentation, and debug symbols are available as well.

 sudo apt-get install librl-extras librl-doc librl-dbg

 Even though we have not tested other Debian-based systems, it is worth trying to add the PPA and proceeding as described above.